-How to create an illustration
+Creating an illustration

 This video will show you how to create an illustration for a 7IM SIPP, ISA, or GIA.
 You might also like to read our illustrations guide.
-Remember that illustrations for third party provided wrappers (such as bonds or SIPPs) should be obtained from that company.
+Remember that illustrations for third-party provided wrappers (such as bonds or SIPPs) should be obtained from that company.

 Illustrations are clearly a crucial part of the regulation around giving advice to a client, so here we’re going to look at how you can create an illustration for a 7IM account.
 For more detail about our illustration tool, please read our guide which is available from our Literature Centre.